 The summer is here, and that means that it’s hot outside.
 What does that mean for your pup?
-Find out how heatstroke can be a serious problem for doggies that are exposed to too much heat.
+Find out how heatstroke can be a serious problem for doggies exposed to too much heat.

 Heatstroke occurs when your dog gets too hot.
 Their internal temperature elevates above normal, which can mean bad news.
-While heatstroke most commonly occurs in the summer because of the hot weather, dogs can get heatstroke any time during the year.
+While heatstroke most commonly occurs in the summer because of the hot weather, dogs can get heatstroke anytime during the year.

 If not immediately treated, this condition can become life-threatening.